VindoKountur/waysbook-fe/README.md

 # Waysbooks (Frontend)

-A web app where users can buy books that is available
+A web app where users can buy and download books that are available

 ## Demo
 [View](https://waysbooks-frontend.vercel.app/)